Celebrate veggies all year long with a new vegetable each week! This week, we're highlighting bell peppers.

-Bell peppers are like onions -- they are great in almost everything.
-If I'm using an onion, I am likely adding in a bell pepper too.
-But bell peppers aren't just great sautéed, roasted, stuffed, pureed or tossed in casseroles, soups, and salads.
-The are also delicious raw and eaten as snacks.
+Bell peppers aren't just great sautéed, roasted, stuffed, pureed, or tossed in casseroles, soups, and salads.
+They are also delicious raw and eaten as snacks.
 I love slicing bell peppers and using them to dip.
-Warm dips + bell peppers = my personal veggie-loving heaven.

 *1 green bell pepper {about 1 cup chopped} has 30 calories, 0.3g fat (0.1g saturated fat), 4.5mg sodium, 6.9g carbohydrates, 2.5g fiber, 1.3g protein, 11% Vitamin A, 200% Vitamin C, 14% Vitamin K, 17% Vitamin B6, 7% Potassium